 How to get warm if you have hypothermia.

 If you are intolerably cold you should really get out of the elements.
 If you’re walking with me I will be carrying a group shelter.
 Getting out of the wind will make a world of difference.
-The above photo shows a woman who was complaining that she was freezing 15 minutes previous, now sheltered, having had lunch, moral was higher than any other point on the hike.
+The above photo shows a woman who was complaining that she was freezing 15 minutes previously, now sheltered, having had lunch, morale was higher than any other point on the hike.

 Although food with quick releasing sugars won’t warm you for long, you really need a quick boost of energy.
 Carrying more than enough high energy snack bars may save your life.
 I carry half a dozen bars in case someone I’m with needs something, maybe you’ll even stumble across a casualty along the trail.